SofarGroup13/MultimodalDatasetCreation/README.md

 This folder contains 3 packages: "mocap_optitrack", "kinect_aux-indigo", "openni_camera-indigo-devel".
 "mocap_optitrack" is a package developed for ROS Indigo.
 It is cloned by the repository https://github.com/ACarfi/SOFAR and it publishes markers's position on the topic '/markers_coo'.
 It should be launched with the command "mocap.launch" before the experiment starts to collect real mocap data.

-### Documentation
-This folder contains the doxygen documentation in "html" and "laTex" format

 ### Files
 This is the folder in which the files created with the application will be stored.